 • Massachusetts General Laws c.
 152, § 25A mandates that all employers provide this coverage to their employees

 Additionally, the state mandates that all employers provide workers compensation insurance.
 Fortunately, the moving and storage industry can bundle that type of protection under their movers insurance.
-Remember: all moving companies are required to carry worker’s compensation.
+Remember: all moving companies with employees are required to carry worker’s compensation.
 In the event an employee is injured while moving someone else’s belongings, workers compensation protects both the employee and the employer.
-Injury can result in a lawsuit, especially without the proper insurance in place.

-With workers compensation insurance as part of your moving company’s protection, you can have a legal process for handling any injury.
-It is no secret that there is risk involved in what you do every day, so having a plan in place is essential to avoid lawsuits and claims, and keep your business running effectively.
+With workers compensation insurance as part of your moving company’s protection, you can have a process for handling employee injuries.
+It is no secret that there is risk involved in what you do every day, so having a plan in place is essential to avoid lawsuits and claims, and to keep your business running effectively.

 The Department of Industrial Accidents (DIA) handles worker’s compensation law in Massachusetts.
-However, at Wolpert Insurance, our agents can help you distinguish the amount of risk your moving and storage company faces and obtain the adequate amount of workers compensation insurance to protect you and keep you in line with legal requirements.
+However, at Wolpert Insurance, our agents can help you distinguish the risks your moving and storage company faces and help you to determine and obtain an adequate amount of workers compensation insurance.
 We can talk about employer obligations and employee requirements.
 Whether you have questions about experience modification factors, workers compensation insurance for the moving and storage industry, or need assistance with existing claims, we can help!
 All you have to do is give us a call – we can’t wait to be of assistance.